5 Project Management Tips

 ‘Sedimentation’ is a term used to describe organizations where all the best and brightest have moved on, leaving behind those that cannot find other jobs or choose not to.
 People move because they did not feel valued or lacked inclusion/influence in decision making.
 Like with ponds, too much sedimentation creates a toxic environment where nothing grows or flourishes.

-3. How to Keep Your Best Project Team Members
+3. How to Keep Your Best Project Management Team Members

 “Employees don’t leave companies; they leave managers” – Don’t be one of those managers!